 "Nothing I cannot remedy," she replied with a measure of composure.
 She inspected the damage, noting that her limbs were already self-regenerating.
 "Who, no, what are you?" she asked.
 The young female was still trying to piece together the events of the last minute.

-"Kelvan," the towering male replied as he extended his arm to assist Cora off the ground.
-"Commander Kelvan, of the Fourteenth Fleet."
+"Kiroshien," the towering male replied as he extended his arm to assist Cora off the ground.
+"Commander Kiroshien, of the Fourteenth Fleet."
 Once he was satisfied that they were no longer in immediate danger, he turned to scan the area and detected Cora’s badly injured companion.
 "This area is not secured, I suggest we retrieve your companion and seek out the nearest bunker and regroup."